Riluzole: Interactions

-CYP1A2 substrates, inhibitors and inducers would probably interact with riluzole, due its dependency on this cytochrome for metabolism.
+CYP1A2 substrates, inhibitors and inducers would probably interact with riluzole, due to its dependency on this cytochrome for metabolism.

 Mechanism of action

 Riluzole preferentially blocks TTX-sensitive sodium channels, which are associated with damaged neurons.
 Riluzole has also been reported to directly inhibit the kainate and NMDA receptors.
 The drug has also been shown to postsynaptically potentiate GABA_{A} receptors via an allosteric binding site.
 However, the action of riluzole on glutamate receptors has been controversial, as no binding of the drug to any known sites has been shown for them.
 In addition, as its antiglutamatergic action is still detectable in the presence of sodium channel blockers, it is also uncertain whether or not it acts via this way.
 Rather, its ability to stimulate glutamate uptake seems to mediate many of its effects.
 In addition to its role in accelerating glutamate clearance from the synapse, riluzole may also prevent glutamate release from presynaptic terminals.
-Since CK1δ plays a key role in TDP-43 proteinopathy, a pathological hallmark of ALS, this could help to better decipher drug mechanism of action.